vctfence/scrapbee/AUTOMATION.md

 });
 ```

-Returns an object with the following fields:
+Returns an object with the following properties:

 * html - HTML string with the content of the specified page and all its referenced resources.
 * title - title of the captured page.